Employees are the heart and soul of any organization. When they're engaged, their productivity and morale increases.

 These tips are worth including since they can complement your strategy well and have potential to bring about greater engagement.

 A strong onboarding program can help you align new hires to the company's culture and make a good first impression on them.
-Incorporating a 'Buddy program' where the 'buddy' (current employee) shows the new hire around the company and how various things work.
+Incorporating a 'Buddy program' where the 'buddy' (current employee) shows the new hire around the company, is a good way to get the new person accustomed to the company's culture and practices.

 It would also help the new hire break the ice and connect on an emotional level with everyone else more quickly.
 Pairing them with a mentor would also ensure a smooth transition.